-My specialist experience working with young people with SEN to develop trusting and meaningful relationships:
+My specialist experience working with young people with additional needs to develop trusting and meaningful relationships:

 For 10 years I was a class teacher working in both mainstream and special provisions.
 To teach curriculum concepts and share my agenda, I knew that I would need to build connections and establish safety and rapport first.
 For years, I have focused on building trusting and meaningful relationships with young people with Special Educational Needs (SEN) as a foundation of education.
 My approach is grounded in empathy, patience, and consistent support, creating safe and nurturing environments where young people feel understood and valued.
 I utilise personalised communication strategies and discover shared interests to foster mutual trust, enabling students to be themselves and engage in their learning journey, meeting their potential.